 3. Dress for the job

 Just because everybody is working from home doesn’t mean that we, as a workforce, should lower our standards around our presentation and appearance.
 This is true also for interviews.
-When preparing for a video job interview you still want to make sure that you look the part.
+When preparing for a video job interview, you still want to make sure that you look the part.
 Invest in professional attire so that you can leave the impression that you’re taking the opportunity seriously.

 4. Spend time learning the video conferencing platform

 To ensure that the video interview process goes as smoothly as possible from a logistics standpoint, it is a good idea to familiarize yourself with the video interviewing platform prior to the interview itself.
-Therefore, spend a few minutes in the days before the virtual job interview navigating the video interviewing platform, understanding where the buttons are, understanding the different features that are included in the platform, just so that on the day of the interview you are not lost navigating the call.
+Therefore, spend a few minutes on the days before the virtual job interview navigating the video interviewing platform, understanding where the buttons are, and understanding the different features that are included in the platform, just so that on the day of the interview, you are not lost navigating the call.

 5. Set up a quiet, well-lit location

-Just as investing in a decent camera is important for the video interview, making sure that you have a location in your home that is well lit and has an appropriate background is also paramount to video interview success.
+Just as investing in a decent camera is important for the video interview, making sure that you have a location in your home that is well-lit and has an appropriate background is also paramount to video interview success.

-“Job seekers can be strategic about their background too.
-By placing interesting objects that aren’t too distracting in the background job seekers can steer the conversation in a way that is helpful to them,” says Ryan Miller, Client Success Manager for Employment BOOST.
-“For example, placing an interesting book that you can speak to in depth could be a way to trigger a conversation that leans in your favor, just in case the interviewer asks about it.”
+Job seekers can be strategic about their background too.
+By placing interesting objects that aren’t too distracting in the background, job seekers can steer the conversation in a way that is helpful to them.
+For example, placing an interesting book that you can speak to in depth could be a way to trigger a conversation that leans in your favor, just in case the interviewer asks about it.

 Lighting is also important in a video job interview.
-Remember, it’s all about first impressions and a dark dingy room will not give the professional and approachable impression you want to leave with the interview.
+Remember, it’s all about first impressions, and a dark, dingy room will not give the professional and approachable impression you want to leave with the interview.

 6. Log in early